clarisli/CarND-Kidnapped-Vehicle-Project/README.md

 I did this in lines 160 to 171 of the function `updateWeights()` in `particle_filter.cpp`.

 ##### Association
-Next, each measurement will need to be associate with a landmark identifies, for this I take the closest landmark to each transformed observation.
+Next, each measurement needs to be associate with a landmark identifies, for this I took the closest landmark to each transformed observation.

-I use Nearest Neighbor to match landmark measurements to objects in the real world.
-In this method, I simply take the the closest measurement as the correct correspondents.
+I used Nearest Neighbor to match landmark measurements to objects in the real world, which I simply took the the closest measurement as the correct correspondents.

 I did this in lines 99 to 123 of the function `dataAssociation()` in`particle_filter.cpp`.

 #### 4. Update Weights
-Finally, I use this information to calculate the weight value of the particle.
+Finally, I used information uptained from previous steps to calculate the weight value of the particle.
 The particle's final weight is the product of each measurement's Multivariate-Gaussian probability density:

 ![alt text][image5]